-In 1811, when working with algae ashes, Courtois observed that copper containers wore out faster than usual.
-While he was studying this phenomenon, his cat entered the laboratory and spilled a solution of concentrated sulfuric acid on the dry algae ashes.
-Violet vapors appeared instantly (1, sulfuric acid is the oxidizing agent) and iodine (I2) had just been discovered!
+In 1811, when working with algae ashes, Courtois observed that copper vessels were worn out faster than usual.
+While he was studying this phenomenon, his cat entered the laboratory and spilled the solution of concentrated sulfuric acid on the dry algae ashes: violet vapors instantly came out of the vessel (1, sulfuric acid is the oxidizing agent): iodine (I2) had just been discovered!
 Iodine was the cause of the copper corrosion (2).
-However, because of the medicinal applications of iodine, Courtois opened a new facility to produce it by reacting algae with chlorine (3).
+However, because of the medicinal applications of iodine, Courtois opened a new manufacture to produce it by reaction of algae with chlorine (3).

-Nowadays, iodine is prepared from the following reactants: NO3-, I-, H+ (4) or IO3-, I-, H+ (5).
+Nowadays, iodine is prepared from the set of reactants (NO_3^- , I^- , H^+) (4) or (IO_3^- , I^- , H^+) (5).